Explainable Semantic Communication for Text Tasks: Application of TESC Scheme in Sentiment Analysis and Question Answering

-As for the answer to the question, at each time step, we distill the relational memory into an output answer vector $a_t \in \mathbb{R}^{n_o}$.
-We alternatively flatten and apply high-dimensional transformations as follow:
+As for the answer to the question, at each time step, we distill the relational memory into an output answer vector $\boldsymbol a_t \in \mathbb{R}^{n_o}$.
+We alternatively flatten and apply high-dimensional transformations as follows

-where $\mathcal{V}_l$ is a function that flattens the last two dimensions of its input tensor. $\mathcal{B}_2$ and $\mathcal{B}_3$ are two feed-forward neural networks that map $\mathbb{R}^{n_q \times(d d)} \rightarrow \mathbb{R}^{n_q \times n_r}$ and $\mathbb{R}^{n_q n_r} \rightarrow \mathbb{R}^{n_o}$ , respectively, where ${\boldsymbol n_r}$ is a hyper-parameter.
+where $\mathcal{V}_l$ is a function that flattens the last two dimensions of its input tensor. $\mathcal{B}_2$ and $\mathcal{B}_3$ are two feed-forward neural networks that map $\mathbb{R}^{n_q \times(d d)} \rightarrow \mathbb{R}^{n_q \times n_r}$ and $\mathbb{R}^{n_q n_r} \rightarrow \mathbb{R}^{n_o}$ , respectively, where ${n_r}$ is a hyper-parameter.